alesalloum/normalized_polarization/README.md

-# Separating Controversy from Noise: Comparison and Normalization of Structural Polarization Measures
+# Separating Polarization from Noise: Comparison and Normalization of Structural Polarization Measures
-The data and scripts for "Separating Controversy from Noise: Comparison and Normalization of Structural Polarization Measures" -paper
+The data and scripts for *Separating Polarization from Noise: Comparison and Normalization of Structural Polarization Measures*-paper.

 ## Data